gabrielschmith/gabrielschmith/README.md

 - [AllTrade]         - Tech Lead & Development Lead Software

 ## How to Collaborate and Contact
 I am open to collaborations on projects involving programming.
-Feel free to email me at gabrielschmith@hotmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/gabriel-schmith/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gabriel-schmith/).

 ## Feedback and Interactivity
 If you have any feedback or questions about my projects, please do not hesitate to open an issue in the relevant repository or send me a direct message.